dkravchenko-ivideon/darknet-tkdnn/README.md

 # tk darknet
-this is a fork of alexey darknet tk version of yolos are in *mycfg/* folder
+this is a fork of https://git.hipert.unimore.it/fgatti/darknet

+tk version of yolos are in *mycfg/* folder

 ### Compile